University Readies for Spring Commencement

 Fulford has donated much of his free time to military and civic organizations, including: member, Military Officers Association of America; member, American Legion; commissioner, USS Alabama Battleship Commission; life-member, Reserve Officers Association; member, Governmental Relations Subcommittee; former president, Mobile Junior Chamber of Commerce; former president and chairman of the board, Mobile Azalea Trail; and former president, University of South Alabama National Alumni Association.

 The Mitchell Center will be open to the public at 8:30 a.m. for the morning ceremony.
 Following that ceremony, the building will close to the public, then re-open at noon for the afternoon ceremony.
 Parking signs will be posted throughout campus, and shuttle service will be available for guests who park in these areas.
 The shuttle service will run from 8 a.m. until 6 p.m.
-Pick-up and drop-off points for the shuttles will be in the following parking lots: University Commons, Gamma Residence Hall, Humanities Building, Whiddon Administration Building, Jaguar Drive near the Health, Kinesiology and Sport Building/Jag Gym, and the lot east of the Computer Services Building.
+Pick-up and drop-off points for the shuttles will be in the following parking lots: University Commons, Gamma Residence Hall, Humanities Building, Whiddon Administration Building, Student Services Drive near the Health, Kinesiology and Sport Building/Jag Gym, and the lot east of the Computer Services Building.

 Latest University News